ClearChannelOutdoor/io-sdk-golang/readme.md

 # IO SDK

 The IO SDK enables easy consumption of the CCO.IO Automated Direct and Programmatic endpoints in Go based applications and from the command line.
+By default, the SDK is configured to communicate via the `https://direct.cco.io` gateway.
+The SDK enables custom server configuration to support additional sandbox development and testing scenarios.

 ## Usage